ComeCheritel/pathfinder_dice/README.md

 ## Known issues

 GAMS is a capricious software.
 Sometimes, with a given set of parameters, a model will be "infeasible", i.e. the feasibility step in the optimisation will not converge (the solver does not find a feasible solution from which to start the optimization).
 In this case, it may be relevant to exchange the rows of some states of the world with each other in the Excel input files (be careful to exchange the rows identically in the four input files, otherwise you change the underlying distribution of states of the world).
-More details in the following sections.
+More details are given in the following sections.

 Similarly, if the initial guess is not close enough to the outcome, the model may not be able to find a feasible solution.
 This is particularly the case with some cost-effective simulations when switching from one probabilistic target to another.
 In this case, the easiest thing to do is:
 1. to determine which simulation whose results have already been obtained appears to be the closest to the one sought
 2. comment out model simulations with probabilistic targets preceding the target under consideration (i.e. the one whose result has already been released) using the `$ontext` and `$offtext` command lines
 3. write the `resultsxxx.gdx` file corresponding to the simulation result selected in **1.** to the `$gdxin resultsxxx.gdx` and `execute_loadpoint "resultsxxx.gdx"` code lines
 4. rerun the code and wait to see if the new guess results leads to a feasible solution.
-If the solution is not feasible, select another simulation result file close to the one sought and go back to step **3.**.
+If the solution is not feasible, select another simulation result file close to the one sought and go back to step **3.**

 # How-to